 Pursuant to the BRSA decision dated May 6, 2010 No. 3665, the BRSA decision dated September 30, 2010 No. 3875 and in accordance with Decree 32, residents of Turkey: (a) may purchase or sell Notes (or beneficial interests therein) denominated in a currency other than Turkish Lira offshore on an unsolicited (reverse inquiry) basis in the secondary markets only and (b) may purchase or sell Notes (or beneficial interests therein) denominated in Turkish Lira offshore on an unsolicited (reverse inquiry) basis in both the primary and secondary markets.
-Further, pursuant to Article 15(d)(ii) of Decree 32, Turkish residents may purchase or sell Notes (or beneficial interests therein) offshore on an unsolicited (reverse inquiry) basis; provided that such purchase or sale is made through banks or licensed brokerage institutions authorized pursuant to the CMB regulations and the purchase price is transferred through banks.
-As such, Turkish residents should use banks or licensed brokerage institutions while purchasing the Notes (or beneficial interests therein) and transfer the purchase price through banks.
+Further, pursuant to Article 15(d)(ii) of Decree 32, Turkish residents may purchase or sell Notes (or beneficial interests therein) offshore on an unsolicited (reverse inquiry) basis; provided that such purchase or sale is made through licensed banks authorized by the BRSA or licensed brokerage institutions authorized pursuant to the CMB regulations and the purchase price is transferred through such licensed banks.
+As such, Turkish residents should use such licensed banks or licensed brokerage institutions while purchasing the Notes (or beneficial interests therein) and transfer the purchase price through such licensed banks.

 The Bank has not registered the Notes under the Securities Act or under the securities laws of any state or other jurisdiction of the United States and, therefore, the Notes (or beneficial interests therein) may not be offered or sold within the United States or to, or for the account or benefit of, U.S. persons except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act and in compliance with all applicable securities laws of any State of the United States and any other jurisdiction.
-Accordingly, the Notes are being offered and sold only: (a) to persons reasonably believed to be QIBs in compliance with Rule 144A under the Securities Act, (b) to Institutional Accredited Investors who have delivered an IAI Investment Letter and (c) to non-US persons in offshore transactions in compliance with Regulation S.
+Accordingly, the Notes are being offered and sold only: (a) to persons reasonably believed to be QIBs in compliance with Rule 144A under the Securities Act, (b) to Institutional Accredited Investors who have delivered an IAI Investment Letter and (c) to non-U.S. persons in offshore transactions in compliance with Regulation S.

-Each purchaser of Registered Notes (other than a person purchasing an interest in a Registered Global Note with a view to holding it in the form of an interest in the same Global Note) or person wishing to transfer an interest from one Registered Global Note to another or from global to definitive form (or vice versa) will be required to acknowledge, represent and agree, and each person purchasing an interest in a Registered Global Note with a view to holding it in the form of an interest in the same Global Note will be deemed to have acknowledged, represented and agreed, as follows (terms used in this paragraph that are defined in Rule 144A or in Regulation S are used herein as defined therein):
+Each purchaser and transferee (and if the purchaser or transferee is a Plan, then its fiduciary) of Registered Notes (other than a person purchasing an interest in a Registered Global Note with a view to holding it in the form of an interest in the same Global Note) or person wishing to transfer an interest from one Registered Global Note to another or from global to definitive form (or vice versa) will be required to acknowledge, represent and agree, and each person purchasing an interest in a Registered Global Note with a view to holding it in the form of an interest in the same Global Note with a view to holding it in the form of an interest in the same Global Note will be deemed to have acknowledged, represented and agreed, as follows (terms used in this paragraph that are defined in Rule 144A or in Regulation S are used herein as defined therein):